po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

   * ☝️ How do you know when to use a `for...of` loop?

-  * 🙋 While it generally depends on the situation, `for...of` loops help most when you need to iterate through key-value pairs in an object.
+  * 🙋 A `for of` loop is used to iterate over an array or other iterable object.
+The terms iterable means something that can be iterated over, such as an array or a string.

   * ☝️ What can we do if we don't completely understand this?